mhur0724/nintendo-nt/README.md

 The goal of the project was mainly get better at using media queries and designing websites using a mobile-first approach.
 But I really tried focusing on clean code in order to make everything as easy to read as possible.

 I also wanted to ensure that it was *somewhat* scaleable.
 You can see this specifically during the side-scroll sections that show various games.
-It uses js to call some json files in the objects folder that way you can add/remove any games or slides that you want to by adjusting the json file and not the html.
+It uses JS to call some json files in the "objects" folder.
+That way you can add/remove any slides that you want to by adding an object to the json file and not the html.

 I spent a solid 3 weeks on this project and I'm SUPER happy with the way it came out.
 If you have any feedback or advice on how to better format my code I'd love to hear it!